OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ### Formula for null model

 The first argument specifies the null model without SNP effects, e.g., `@formula(trait ~ 0 + sex)`.
-It is important to **exclude** the intercept because proportional odds model automatically incorporates intercepts for modeling purpose.
+Following R and Julia convention, `trait ~ 0 + sex` explicitly excludes intercept.
+It is important to **exclude** the intercept in `polr` model formulation because proportional odds model automatically incorporates intercepts for modeling purpose.

 ### Input files

-`polrgwas` expects two input files: one for responses and covariates (second argument), the other the Plink files for genotypes (third argument).
+`polrgwas` expects two input files: one for responses plus covariates (second argument), the other the Plink files for genotypes (third argument).

 Covariates and phenotype are available in a csv file `covariate.txt`, which has one header line for variable names.
 Variable `trait` is the ordered categorical phenotypes coded as integers 1 to 4.
 We want to include variable `sex` as the covariate in GWAS.